Balakot: Battle of Balakot (1831)

-The battle of Balakot (1831) was the defining battle of Syed Ahmad Barelvi's Tehreek-ul-Mujahideen against the Sikh empire, in which he and Shah Ismail Dehlvi were killed.
+The battle of Balakot (1831) was the defining battle of Syed Ahmad Barelvi's Tehreek-ul-Mujahideen against the Sikh empire, in which he and Shah Ismail Dehlvi was killed.The eventual defeat and death of Syed Ahmad Barelvi and Shah Ismail Shaheed at the Battle of Balakot in 1831 were significantly impacted by the collapse of their alliance with local Pashtun tribes.
+While Pashtun leaders had initially supported the mujahideen in their struggle against the Sikh Empire, relations deteriorated as the movement attempted to impose religious reforms—such as the mandatory remarriage of widows and the abolition of traditional bride prices—that were seen as intrusive to local tribal customs and economic structures.
+This social friction, compounded by disagreements over taxation and the management of war spoils, led to a loss of tribal support.
+By the time of the final engagement in Balakot, this fractured relationship left the mujahideen vulnerable; historical accounts indicate that the Sikh forces were able to navigate the difficult terrain to launch a surprise attack partly due to intelligence provided by local guides who had turned against the movement.

 According to book Seerat-e-Syed Ahmed, when he came to Balakot for the first time, he took refugee in the Haveli of Wasil Khan Swati, the powerful Chief and Khan of Balakot at that time.

 Balakot was a refuge for Mujahideen after being ousted from Swabi and Amb.
 The Sikhs, who outnumbered the ill-prepared Mujahideen, defeated them.
 For the sake of this event, Balakot City is sometimes also referred to as Sarzameen-e-Shuhada ("The Land of Martyrs").

 Mahtab Singh, a writer of the history of Hazara, writes that Sikhs, to stop the movement from continuing any further, reopened the grave of Syed Ahmad and set the body into the Kunhar River, probably in Talhatta, 10 km down stream.

 Sikh rule was brutal and fearsome and ended after James Abbot's capture of Hazara.
 There have been many skirmishes between locals and Sikh forces.
 One famous event happened in 1844 when Gulab Singh, Maharaja of Kashmir, sent a campaign to the Chilas under Diwan Ibrahim, which was effectively destroyed by local populations in Kaghan Valley at Diwan Bela, named after him.